 In the Create a new fork dialogue, uncheck the "Copy the

 main branch only" box to get all the branches of the repo.

 Finally, click Create fork to continue.

 The Create fork button will change text for a moment before you see the following.

 Great job!
 You now have your very own GitHub copy of the project repo to which you're going to contribute.
 You're ready for the next step!

 The next thing you'll need to do is download a copy of your new repo on your computer so you can start working on it.
 This is called creating a clone or cloning.
 Create a directory on your computer to hold your projects.
 Mine is in my home folder and is called repos.

-On the page for your repo, you'll find a Clone or download button.
+On the page for your repo, you'll find a green Code button.